THE LINHA COLLECTION

 Image of glazes to paint tiles.

-The color worlds of the LINHA collection are incarnations of places around the world that I have traveled to and that have inspired me in a special way.
-Each color world captures a unique color palette inherent to that place and conveys its essence through the paint on the ceramic tiles.
+The color worlds of the Linha collection are incarnations of inspiring places found around the world.
+Inspired by the local flora and architecture, each color world captures the unique color palette inherent to that place and conveys its essence through the vibrant paint on the ceramic tiles.

 ALGAIARENS